JaideepAher/L515-WIth-Jetson-Nano/README.md

-# Connecting L515-With Jetson Nano
+# Connecting Intel L515 Lidar Camera With Jetson Nano

 Many ppl have been facing this issue and some even said this dosent work, so here is a small guide how to do it.